dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-A QoS transitions that target a file may take some time to complete.
+QoS transitions that target a file may take some time to complete.
 While the transition is taking place, a GET request on the resource
 representing this file will continue to show the file's QoS unchanged
 but will include an additional field `targetQoS` that indicates to